oxnz/shell-utils/CONTRIBUTING.md

 In the licensing header at the beginning of any files you change, please make sure the listed date range includes the current year.
 For example, if it's 2014, and you change a Shell-utils file that was created in 2010, it should begin:

-	# Copyright 2010-2014 The Rust Project Developers.
+> Copyright 2010-2014 The Shell-utils Project Developers.